com-lihaoyi/scalatags/Readme.md

 libraryDependencies += "com.scalatags" % "scalatags_2.10" % "0.2.0"
 ```

-And you're good to go! simply open up a `sbt console`, and you can start working through the [Examples](#Examples), which should just work when copied and pasted into the console.
+And you're good to go!
+Open up a `sbt console` and you can start working through the [Examples](#Examples), which should just work when copied and pasted into the console.

 ScalaJS
 =======